 Not being motivated to do exposure therapy at this point in your life

 Exposure therapy is hard work.
 You have to repeatedly face your fears, and the anxious feelings that causes.
 Its structure makes the process as easy as it can be, but it's still difficult at times.
 If you're not that motivated it's tough to stick with it.
 Your family or partner may want you to change, but if you don't want it for yourself, it's unlikely to happen.

 One way people can be unmotivated is if they're trying to get over a fear they don't actually care about beating.
 Like someone may think they want to get over their dread of public speaking, because they believe that's what they should want as someone with their job.
-But deep down they aren't interested in giving a bunch of presentations, and don't mind if it limits their career.
+But deep down they aren't interested in giving a bunch of talks at conferences, and don't mind if it limits their career.
 Another way to lack motivation is if you gain things from your anxiety, like not having to work because your parents let you live with them.
 I'm not trying to claim everyone with anxiety is secretly a greedy, lazy mooch.
 Just that if we get benefits from an otherwise crappy condition, we're only human and that will factor into our decisions.

 Starting exposure therapy when you've got too many other things going on in your life

 Exposure therapy often succeeds, but as I've said, it can be mentally challenging.
 It also takes time out of your schedule.
 If you're really busy with other responsibilities, or are under a ton of stress for another reason, then taking on a big, intense therapy project may not be the best move.
 You won't have enough time to devote to your exposure tasks, or the extra stress they cause could be too much.
 Though that isn't to say you can only do exposure therapy when every other facet of your life is orderly and serene.
 That's not realistic, and waiting for that time can be a way to procrastinate.
 It's just that if things are ultra-hectic, then it may not be the best idea to add more to the pile.